Want to learn the best practice for configuring Chromebooks with 802.1X authentication?

 NOTE: Do not upload the actual RADIUS server certificate.

-To set up the certificate payload:
+To set up a certificate payload, perform the following steps:

 2. Click Edit for the configuration profile you want to configure.